darius/regexercise/exercises.md

     >>> ''.join(stream)  # The rest wasn't consumed, see:
     ' is fat'

-Test your solution by defining it in a module, say literals.py.
+Test your solution by defining it in a module `literals.py`.
 Then

+    $ python tests.py

+will check it.
+(If it works, you'll still get a failure message when `tests.py` goes on to test the *rest* of the problems.
+You can run just the literals tests via

+    $ python tests.py literals

+or

     >>> import tests, literals
     >>> tests.check_literals(literals)